DinoMarlir/laboratory/readme.md

 2. cd into the folder using `cd laboratory-installation`
 3. Checkout the development branch using `git checkout dev/chemicae`
 4. cd into the packages directory using `cd packages`
-5. Give permissions to the compile script file using `chmod +x compile.sh`
+5. Give permissions to the installation script file using `chmod +x install.sh`
-6. Run the compile-script using `./install.sh` (you'll be prompted for the sudo password)
+6. Run the installation-script using `./install.sh` (you'll be prompted for the sudo password)
 7. Complete the installation process by running `laboratory`

 **Windows:**